Contact Us for a Free Consultation (213) 542-0979

 How Can I Avoid Jail Time?

-I've been handling mortgage fraud criminal cases in Los Angeles for many years now and usually one of the best defense approaches is to try to see if it's possible to “make whole” whoever lost the money.
+I've been handling mortgage fraud criminal cases in Los Angeles for many years now, and usually, one of the best defense approaches is to see if it's possible to “make whole” whoever lost the money.
 This is called “restitution.”

-If money is lost, the government and prosecutors want to make sure they do their job and get the money back for the victim.
-If we can help in getting that money back, we're going to look good, we're going to be treated fairly and we have a good chance to stay out of jail.
+If money is lost, the government and prosecutors want to ensure they do their job and get the money back for the victim.
+If we can help get that money back, we're going to look good, we're going to be treated fairly, and we will have a good chance to stay out of jail.

-If the victim goes unpaid, that's when the prosecutors start to get mad and want to put a punishment whoever it is that caused that victim to not get their money back.
+If the victim goes unpaid, that's when the prosecutors start to get mad and want to penalize whoever it is that caused that victim not to get their money back.

 Defending Mortgage Fraud Cases

-The issue of restitution discussed above assumes, of course, that the prosecutors have the proof to be able to convict the individual who is charged with mortgage fraud in California.
+The restitution discussed above assumes, of course, that the prosecutors have the proof to convict the individual who is charged with mortgage fraud in California.

-If there's problems with proof, then obviously, your best strategy is going to be to defend the case.
-With the intent to defraud is the primary element of the crime all mortgage fraud cases.
+If there are problems with proof, your best strategy is to defend the case.
+The intent to defraud is the primary element of the crime in all mortgage fraud cases.

-Perhaps we could make an argument that an honest mistake occurred that did not rise to a level of a deliberate act to defraud.
+We could argue that an honest mistake occurred that did not rise to the level of a deliberate act to defraud.

-Further, negotiation with the prosecutor to reduce or dismiss the charges might be an options, depending on the circumstances.
+Further, negotiation with the prosecutor to reduce or dismiss the charges might be an option, depending on the circumstances.

 Strategy Meeting

 What I have you do is come in and meet with me.
 We sit down and go over everything.
-We talk about what the problems are with the prosecution's case and what we're going to need to do to properly prepare the case for trial.
+We talk about the problems with the prosecution's case and what we must do to properly prepare the case for trial.
+This step-by-step approach ensures that we are fully prepared for the legal process.

-That's a step by step approach.
-First, we have to look at what the prosecutors are going to use as evidence to show that the client is guilty of the crime.
-A lot of time what I will do is talk to the prosecutors and say my client is saying that they are innocent.
+That's a step-by-step approach.
+First, we have to look at what the prosecutors will use as evidence to show that the client is guilty of the crime.
+A lot of time, I will talk to the prosecutors and say my client is saying that they are innocent.

 Strategy Meeting for California Mortgage Fraud Cases

-Can you please explain to me what evidence you have that shows that they are guilty?
-Then I take my pen and I take my pad and I remain quiet and a lot of times they will give me their entire argument.
+Can you please explain what evidence you have that shows they are guilty?
+Then I take my pen and my pad, and I remain quiet.
+A lot of times, they will give me their entire argument.

-Sometimes their argument is flawed.
-Sometimes they don't have all of the details.
-Unfortunately, for them in these California mortgage fraud cases, the investigators will do a one-sided investigation a lot of the time.
+Sometimes, their argument needs to be revised.
+Sometimes, they need to have all of the details.
+Unfortunately, in these California mortgage fraud cases, the investigators will often do a one-sided investigation.

-So, what ends up happening is, they're only getting half the story.
-They're only in a position where they have part of the information and sometimes that puts the prosecutors at a huge disadvantage and they don't even know it.
+So, what ends up happening is they're only getting half the story.
+They're only in a position where they have part of the information, and sometimes that puts the prosecutors at a considerable disadvantage, and they don't even know it.

 They don't start to find out until the case is being litigated and the defense attorney, somebody like me, who's got almost three decades of courtroom experience: